-To be eligible, a student must be an ENAR member, a degree candidate at an accredited institution in any term during 2020, and able to present the research during the ENAR Spring Meeting, March 14-17, 2021, in Baltimore, Maryland.
+To be eligible, a student must be an ENAR member, a degree candidate at an accredited institution in any term during 2021, and able to present the research during the ENAR Spring Meeting, March 27-30, 2022, in Houston, Texas.
 Reported research should be the work of the student and relevant to biometric applications.
 The student must be the first (senior) author, although the manuscript can be coauthored with a faculty advisor and/or a small number of collaborators.
 The paper must not be published or accepted for publication at the time of submission.
-Previous recipients of a Distinguished Student Paper Award from any region of the International Biometric Society and students presenting papers on the 2021 invited program are not eligible.
+Previous recipients of a Distinguished Student Paper Award from any region of the International Biometric Society and students presenting papers on the 2022 invited program are not eligible.

 Please use the following Guidelines Checklist to confirm your manuscript is complete before submitting for participation in our ENAR Distinguished Student Paper Awards competition.
 If you do not meet these criteria, your manuscript may be disqualified.
 Out of respect for all applicants, NO EXCEPTIONS to the eligibility criteria or submission deadlines will be made.
 Please read these details carefully and plan ahead!

 Your submission should include:

 ✔ a brief abstract (1200-character count max)